dylanpieper/samesies/README.md

                    epsilon_pct = 0.05)
 ```

+## More Lists

+When you input more than two lists, pairwise comparisons across lists are computed.

 ## Nested Lists

 Nested lists are supported as long as they share the same names and lengths.